HugoOnghai/HugoOnghai.github.io/content/blog/myTripToGermany.md

 For me, one of my favorite things about Germany was all of the biking I got to do.
 Especially for being in a relatively quiet part of Germany, the quality and density of biking paths in the area were truly astounding.
 My favorite bike ride has to be my journey to Aachen: about 30 km in ~3 hours (maybe 2 if you don't count the time I spent lost or detouring).
 Also nearly every weekend I got to travel some place new in Europe.
 France, Luxembourg, Belgium, the Netherlands; it was spectacular.
 I'm very thankful they all were very smooth trips, despite this being my first time to travel internationally without my parents.
 I learned a great deal about travel planning and gained a great deal of confidence in doing so on my own.

-I'll try and update this post later with some of my favorite photos another time.
+I'll try and update this post later with some of my favorite photos another time!!!